 10. What is the price and where to do the PCR test?

-The price of the PCR test for individuals is 130 euros per person.
+The price of the PCR test for individuals is 125 euros per person.
 The price for the rapid antigen test is 60 euros per person, quick antibody test is 40 euros per person and the price for the ELISA test, 60 euros.